cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 [CloudFoundry](http://cloudfoundry.org) is VMWares's Open Source PaaS solution.
 It is available as a public cloud at [http://cloudfoundry.com](http://cloudfoundry.com) or as something you can bring in-house.

 * __Cloud Controller__ is the main component in CloudFoundry and the server you point your vmc command to.
 It can be split up into separate VMs, but this bootstrap keeps it all on one node.
 * __DEA__ is the compute nodes.
 In the initial setup the Cloud Controller is also a DEA.
 But you can basically view it as VMs that will handle and serve your applications.
+* __Service__ is the concept CloudFoundry uses to describe added functionality to your application like Postgres or MongoDB.

 ## BOSH